sbslee/fuc/docs/cli.rst

    $ fuc bed-sum -h
    usage: fuc bed-sum [-h] [--bases INT] [--decimals INT] bed

    This command will compute various summary statstics for a BED file.

-This includes the total numbers of probes and covered base pairs for each chromosome.
+   The returned statistics include the total numbers of probes and covered base pairs for each chromosome.

    By default, covered base paris are displayed in bp, but if you prefer you can, for example, use '--bases 1000' to display in kb.

    Usage examples:
      $ fuc bed-sum in.bed

    Positional arguments:
-     bed             BED file
+     bed             BED file.

    Optional arguments:
      -h, --help      Show this help message and exit.
-     --bases INT     number to divide covered base pairs (default: 1) --decimals INT  number of decimals (default: 0)
+     --bases INT     Number to divide covered base pairs (default: 1).
+     --decimals INT  Number of decimals (default: 0).

 fq-count
 ========